ameli/restoreio/README.rst

 You can import ``restoreio`` in python by ``import restoreio``.
 This package offers the following functions:

-* `restoreio.restore <https://ameli.github.io/restoreio/generated/restoreio.restore.html#restoreio.restore>`__: This is the main function of the package which reconstructs incomplete velocity data, generates data ensembles, and performs statistical analysis.
+* `restoreio.restore <https://ameli.github.io/restoreio/generated/restoreio.restore.html#restoreio.restore>`__: This is the main function of the package which reconstructs incomplete velocity data, generates data ensemble, and performs statistical analysis.
 You can import this function by

   ::